 - Date: World Environment Day is observed annually on June 5th.

-- Origin: World Environment Day was established by the United Nations General Assembly in 1972 as a way to encourage global awareness and action for the protection of the environment.
+- Origin: World Environment Day was established by the United Nations General Assembly in 1972.
+It was a way to encourage global awareness and action for the protection of the environment.

 - Focus: World Environment Day focuses on a specific environmental theme each year.
 The theme is chosen by the United Nations Environment Programme (UNEP) and serves as a call to action for individuals, governments, and organizations to address pressing environmental issues.